 Utility of MCAT Examination

 The MCAT (Medical College Admission Test) is a test to ascertain the suitability of a candidate for the colleges of medicine.
-The MCAT is a standardised test that has four sections.
-The questions of the MCAT are multiple choice questions that are designed to assess the aptitude and ability of a candidate aiming for medical school admission.
+It is a standardised test that has four sections.
+The questions of the test are multiple choice questions that are designed to assess the aptitude and ability of a candidate aiming for medical school admission.
 The test is designed mainly for the medical schools of the United States and the governing body or the administrator of the test is the AAMC i.e. the Association of American Medical Colleges.

 The MCAT Examination details:

 1. Physical Sciences: The Physical Sciences, as the name suggests, include physics and chemistry subjects.
-This section of the MCAT examination aims at assessing the candidate's knowledge of chemicals, elements, bonding structure of elements, atomic structures, energy, thermodynamics, thermo-chemistry, electronics and kinetics, equilibrium, solution chemistry, acids and bases, electrochemistry, translational motion, electronic circuit movements etc. It is a combined section for all the aspects of physics and chemical sciences.
+This section of the examination aims at assessing the candidate's knowledge of chemicals, elements, bonding structure of elements, atomic structures, energy, thermodynamics, thermo-chemistry, electronics and kinetics, equilibrium, solution chemistry, acids and bases, electrochemistry, translational motion, electronic circuit movements etc. It is a combined section for all the aspects of physics and chemical sciences.
 The questions are rigorous and the course structure is very exhaustive.
-The link https://www.aamc.org/students/download/85566/data/bstopics.pdf connects you to the official list of topics included in the physical sciences section of the MCAT examination.
+The link https://www.aamc.org/students/download/85566/data/bstopics.pdf connects you to the official list of topics included in the physical sciences section of the examination.

-2.Biological Sciences: The Biological Sciences section of the MCAT examination has questions from a vast range of topics from biology and its associated sciences like Botany, Zoology, Microbiology, etc. The section tests the knowledge of the applicant in the field of molecular biology (enzymes etc), metabolism, DNA structure, protein synthesis, eukaryotes, cells and tissues, muscles, nervous system, endocrine system, immune systems, circulatory systems, digestive systems, lymphatic systems, skin, reproduction, excretion etc. The following is the link to the detailed explanations of the topics covered under the biological sciences section of the MCAT examination. https://www.aamc.org/students/download/85566/data/bstopics.pdf
+2.Biological Sciences: The Biological Sciences section has questions from a vast range of topics from biology and its associated sciences like Botany, Zoology, Microbiology, etc. The section tests the knowledge of the applicant in the field of molecular biology (enzymes etc), metabolism, DNA structure, protein synthesis, eukaryotes, cells and tissues, muscles, nervous system, endocrine system, immune systems, circulatory systems, digestive systems, lymphatic systems, skin, reproduction, excretion etc. The following is the link to the detailed explanations of the topics covered under the biological sciences section of the examination. https://www.aamc.org/students/download/85566/data/bstopics.pdf

 Things to remember about the MCAT: